-Once again Greenbelt showed for all the support we received composition of this committee is Penney, our husband, father, and not set at the present time.
+Once again Greenbelt showed cess changed from one day to the its greatness.
+We are so grateful for all the support we received volvement in the selection but the upon the passing away of Walter composition of this committee is Penney, our husband, father, and not set at the present time.
 The grandfather.
-We would like to arranged to join us for the Memoand their services which so In response to a question from greatly facilitated both the Memorial Service and the burial in
+We would like to PTSA is particularly concerned that thank especially those of you who arranged to join us for the Memoprescreened and that the committee rial Service celebrating his life. will only be involved in reviewing And last but not least: our thanks those applicants, not all applicants. go to the City of Greenbelt for An issues paper was distributed at the availability of their premises and their services which so In response to a question from greatly facilitated both the Memorial Service and the burial in